top of page

 How did you design it?

 (H) We began by focusing on new employees, designing the portal from the perspective of "what we want them to see first."
-The platform is positioned as a core infrastructure that streamlines general affairs operations by giving employees easy access to company policies, labor-related documents, internal announcements, and more.
+We positioned it as a core infrastructure that streamlines general affairs operations, providing access to company policies, labor-related documents, company-wide announcements, and more.
 It also allows them to view contact information and profiles of their colleagues.

 We also compiled video content and learning materials to create an educational section that employees can use to make productive use of their downtime.

-Next, we turned our attention to infrastructure tools that support operational efficiency, interdepartmental communication, and human resource development, regardless of whether someone is working at headquarters, assigned to a permanent site, traveling on business, or working remotely.
+Next, we focused on infrastructure tools that support efficient administrative communication, interdepartmental communication, and the development of junior staff, regardless of whether employees are working at headquarters, assigned to a permanent site, traveling on business, or working remotely.

-The layout was designed to prioritize visibility and usability: frequently accessed, updated, and interactive content is placed at the top, while more static content appears below.
+The layout was designed with visibility and usability in mind: frequently accessed, regularly updated, and interactive content is placed at the top, while more static content appears below.

-Mobile accessibility was also a top priority, ensuring the portal could be easily used from smartphones.
+Mobile accessibility was also a top priority, ensuring that the portal can be easily used on smartphones.

 Did you have difficulties building it?

-(T) It took me some time to fully grasp the nuances of SharePoint's user interface and feature set.
-To my surprise, there was very little detailed guidance available online.
-Because of the limited options for design and layout customization, I spent a significant amount of time exploring workarounds.
-But over time, I came to appreciate Microsoft's strategic approach, the lack of flexibility isn't a flaw, but rather a design choice that allows users to quickly become proficient through a simplified, standardized interface.
+(T) It took me some time to fully understand the quirks and limitations of SharePoint's user interface and feature set.
+I was surprised to find that there was very little information available online.
+Because of the limitations in design and layout customization, I spent a significant amount of time exploring workarounds.
+Over time, however, I realized that the lack of flexibility isn't a drawback, in fact, Microsoft's approach allows users to quickly and efficiently master the tool through a simplified, streamlined interface.

-Even after implementing certain functions, we had to carefully design the user interface to make it truly user-friendly.
-This required not only an engineer's perspective but also a designer's mindset.
-As the project progressed, we compiled a manual with practical tips and step-by-step procedures.
-This became a valuable internal resource, helping us accumulate and share knowledge across the company.
+Even after implementing certain functions, we had to carefully design the user interface to make it genuinely user-friendly.
+This required not only an engineer's perspective, but also a designer's mindset.
+As the project progressed, we compiled a manual with practical tips and step-by-step procedures, which became a valuable internal resource, helping us accumulate and share knowledge across the company.

 How is it going after the implementation?

-(H) It may seem like a small thing, but the staff's self-introduction pages have been very well received.
-They allow us to discover personal aspects of our colleagues that we might not have known otherwise.
+(H) It may seem like a small thing, but the staff self-introduction pages have been very well received.
+They allow us to share aspects of our colleagues' personalities that we might not have been aware of before.

-These little discoveries spark casual conversations, adding humor and warmth to our workplace interactions.
-Communication between departments has become noticeably smoother.
-By centralizing scattered work documents, sharing work-related announcements and updates that previously went unspoken, and maintaining a contact directory, we've created a more open and collaborative environment.
+These little discoveries spark casual conversations, which makes work-related communication smoother and more enjoyable.
+By centralizing scattered work documents, posting announcements and updates that previously went unshared, and maintaining a contact directory, communication between departments has become noticeably more fluid.

 Please tell us about your future prospects and challenges?

-(H) To further encourage employee engagement with the platform, we're aiming to make its use part of everyone's daily routine.
-We're considering fun initiatives like staff credential features and a relay-style diary.
-Since this is a LAB Project, we'd love to see users enjoy it as much as we, the administrators, do.
+(H) To further encourage employee engagement with the platform, we plan to make its use a part of everyone's daily routine.
+We're also considering fun initiatives like staff credential features and a relay-style diary.
+Since this is a LAB Project, we hope users enjoy it as much as we, the administrators, do.
 Our goal is to establish it as part of a new company culture.

-One thing we need to watch out for is not letting the content become too focused solely on work, we want to keep it light and engaging!
+One thing we need to be careful about is keeping the content from becoming too work-focused, we want to maintain a relaxed and fun atmosphere!

-(T) Looking ahead, we'd like to offer this as an optional package for cloud-based system implementations, or even as a starter kit for virtual offices in the metaverse.
+(T) Looking ahead, we hope to offer this as an optional package for cloud-based system implementations, and even as a starter kit for virtual offices in the metaverse.

-To achieve that, we'll continue to gain operational experience while pushing the limits of what's possible with SharePoint.
-On its own, SharePoint functions primarily as a pull-based system.
+To make that possible, we'll continue gaining operational experience while pushing the limits of what SharePoint can do.
+On its own, SharePoint primarily functions as a pull-based system.
 But by integrating it with tools like Power Automate and PowerApps, we can transform it into a push-based system.
-This kind of approach allows us to deliver real value while keeping costs minimal.
+This approach allows us to deliver real value while keeping costs minimal.

 Please share a message for those reading this.

-(H & T) We always approach UI (User Interface) with UX (User Experience) in mind, and we implement the PDCA cycle on a small scale to continuously improve usability.
+(H & T) We approach UI (User Interface) from the perspective of UX (User Experience), and run the PDCA cycle on a minimal system to continuously improve.

-THT is also active in joint research and co-development, so if your company is interested in collaborating on a new project, we'd love to hear from you.
+THT is also actively engaged in joint research and co-development, so if your company is interested in collaborating on a new project, we would be delighted to hear from you.

 Comments